Teichlab/celltypist/README.md

   ```python
   hier_model.write('/path/to/local/folder/some_model_name.pkl')
   ```
-  This model can be used as with other hierarchical CellTypist models.
+  This model can be used in the same way as other hierarchical CellTypist models.
   </details>
 </details>